 Svetlana is a passionate Adult ESL professional committed to a culture of continuous learning, reflective practice, community development, peer support and collaboration.
 She is currently employed as an ESL Literacy Instructor at Thorncliffe Neighbourhood Office.
 She enjoys being a connected educator actively involved in teacher training by mentoring TESL students, volunteers and interns at TNO’s LINC programs, blogging and tweeting to promote the best practices in language teaching.
 She believes that teachers should never give up on difficult learners and there is always a solution to any teaching problem.

 Christopher P. Madden, Member at Large

-Christopher (MA-TESOL) has nine years of curriculum and syllabus design while teaching Elementary school, Junior High school and University students in Japan.
-He is a multiple presenter, both locally and nationally in Japan and Canada, and was the Plenary Speaker Liaison for the Japan Association of Language Teaching for three years.
-A published researcher, this summer saw Chris teaching at the University of Toronto in their international youth program, and is currently teaching at International Language Schools of Canada.
+Christopher (MA-TESOL) has nine years of curriculum and syllabus design while teaching Elementary, Junior High and University students in Japan.
+He has done numerous presentations in Japan and Canada, and was the Plenary Speaker Liaison for the Japan Association of Language Teaching for three years.
+A published researcher, 2012 saw Chris teaching at the University of Toronto in their New College international youth program, and he is currently teaching at International Language Schools of Canada.
 He enjoys cycling, reading, cooking, and raising his two children with his Japanese wife.

 Aga Palalas, Member at Large

 Aga is a Mobile Learning Specialist at George Brown College.
 She has a comprehensive background in teaching ESL, curriculum development, language benchmarking, as well as design and development of Computer-Assisted Language Learning solutions.
 Aga has earned her doctorate in the area of mobile-assisted language teaching and learning.
 She has shared her knowledge of TESL and educational technologies through multiple articles and conference presentations.

 Arlene Samlalsingh, Member at Large